-CRDF-001 is a Phase 2 open-label multi-center clinical trial of onvansertib in combination with nanoliposomal irinotecan (Onivyde[®]), leucovorin, and fluorouracil for second line treatment of patients with mPDAC, which is being conducted at six clinical trial sites across the U.S. - The Mayo Clinic Cancer Centers (Arizona, Minnesota, and Florida), Kansas University Medical Center, Inova Schar Cancer Institute, and the University of Nebraska Medical Center.
-The first patient was dosed in June 2021.
+CRDF-001 is a Phase 2 open-label multi-center clinical trial of onvansertib in combination with nanoliposomal irinotecan (Onivyde®), leucovorin, and fluorouracil for 2nd line treatment of patients with mPDAC, which is being conducted at six clinical trial sites across the U.S. - The Mayo Clinic Cancer Centers (Arizona, Minnesota, and Florida), Kansas University Medical Center, Inova Schar Cancer Institute, and the University of Nebraska Medical Center.
+Enrollment for this trial closed in October 2023.

-The objective of this trial is to assess the safety and preliminary efficacy of onvansertib in combination with nanoliposomal irinotecan (Onyvide[®]), 5-FU and leucovorin as a second-line treatment in patients with mPDAC who have failed 1st line gemcitabine-based therapy.
-The trial is expected to enroll approximately 45 patients.
+The objective of this trial is to assess the safety and preliminary efficacy of onvansertib in combination with nanoliposomal irinotecan (Onyvide®), 5-FU and leucovorin as a 2nd line treatment in patients with mPDAC who have failed first-line gemcitabine-based therapy.
 For more information, please visit NCT04752696 at www.clinicialtrials.gov.

-Preliminary data presented on September 12, 2022 provided an update of the ongoing CRDF-001 phase 2 open label clinical trial in mPDAC:
+Preliminary data presented on September 26, 2023 provided an update of the ongoing CRDF-001 Phase 2 open label clinical trial in mPDAC: